enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 BONUS TIP:
 I hate it when I share an interesting video to my friends and they plain out ignore it.
 If you feel concerned, you can apply these ideas as well:
 Add a quick summary of the key points of what you share to give them a stronger reason to risk their attention clicking on the link.
-If they still don't respond, at least you still have a futur
+If they still don't respond, at least you still have a futureproofed note ready to be turn into content later.

 Next time you want your friends to read some article/video you found, summarize its key points.
 They'll be more likely to click and see.
 If they don't, you still have a futureproofed note ready to be turn into content later.